 Of course I am not bashing science or religion; our society would not be the same, nor would it advance, without them.
 I would, however, like to see a more personal, self-actualized spirituality supercede the latter (from which we may find that our individual values actually do incarnate universally, for our innate senses of right and wrong, when allowed to take on their most authentic forms, reflect one another), and a consolidation of rationality and intuition the former.
 It will certainly take time for the people to unhinge themselves from the constraints of standardized thought, yet most will find that progression is as simple as heeding, and furthering, their wisdom within… In the case of science, rigidity prevents the fruition of higher ideals, as the isolation of the “left brain” inhibits its application to abstract contemplation, stifling the manifestation of true genius.
 Homeopathy, for example, has long been dispelled by allopaths (yet many great homeopaths are former allopaths–still MD’s but they do not prescribe pharmaceuticals, nor do they prescribe to Western medical ideologies); all one needs to do to uncover that homeopathy is in fact real is to relinquish, at least temporarily, the method by which ne appraises authenticity, a system which itself stems from hard rationale.
 According to Western medical doctors (who have never used the remedies properly themselves, for if they did, they would see that homeopathy exceeds pharmaceuticals in efficacy and scope), homeopathic remedies couldn’t heal because their properties are undetectable by conventional machinery.
-Yet homeopathic medicine is energetic medicine, and by its very nature cannot be detected by such machinery; for allopathy’s ineptitudes, homeopathy cannot be blamed.
+Yet homeopathic medicine is energetic medicine, and by its very nature cannot be detected by such machinery (until now, perhaps); for allopathy’s ineptitudes, homeopathy cannot be blamed.
 By opening up our minds to the fact that this beautiful form of holistic medicine is real, and really heals, we are not expanding our tolerance for falsity, far-out visions, pipe dreams, or “spiritual” credence–rather, truth.
 The millions who have been cured and continue to be cured by homeopathy can attest to the integrity of the practice regardless.
 The ultimate sacrifice of self-limiting “logic” cannot be found in the lab, but within the psyches of the masses, wherein few make the connection that intuition and good sense can be one in the same.

 PERHAPS UNCHARACTERISTIC SELF-REFLECTION